-Hyperparathyroidism describes a condition that comes from overactive (hyperactive) parathyroid glands.
+Hyperparathyroidism develops due to overactive (hyperactive) parathyroid glands.
 The four parathyroid glands behind the thyroid gland in the neck help control calcium, phosphorus and vitamin D levels in the body.
 The "para" suffix refers to these glands’ positioning in the body next to the thyroid glands, but they have are not the same.
 A hyperactive parathyroid gland disturbs the optimum balance of calcium and phosphorus in the bloodstream, and it is, therefore, a distinct problem from an overactive thyroid.
 Doctors distinguish between primary hyperparathyroidism that comes from a malfunctioning of this gland, and secondary hyperparathyroidism happens if another medical condition is the cause.

 While many know that a lack of calcium causes harm (for example, to the body's bone structure), the idea that too much calcium in the blood is also unhealthy is not as well know.
 Medical studies reveal that excess amounts of calcium negatively affect the mood.
 Thus, hyperparathyroidism could trigger depression.
 If blood test results show that the patient has this health issue and they complain about depression, there could be a connection.
 However, since there are so many other possible influences on mood, it takes a skilled medical profession to reach this diagnosis.

 The doctor might be unaware that a patient has hyperparathyroidism because sometimes it produces no obvious symptoms.
 The diagnosis often only emerges from blood tests performed in connection with some other condition.
 Fatigue is one of the ways hyperparathyroidism might affect a person.
 If someone feels unusually worn out and cannot link these feelings with any work pressures, school exams or domestic problems, it is advisable to get a blood test and see if there are any signs of hyperparathyroidism or some other condition behind this lack of energy.